top of page

 • Add broccoli or cauliflower to soups

-• Try broccoli or cauliflower rice How to make broccoli or cauliflower rice:
+• Try broccoli or cauliflower rice.
+How to make broccoli or cauliflower rice:

 1. Steam or boil the broccoli or cauliflower florets until they are tender.
 Allow them to cool slightly before proceeding to the next step.